chiragsakhuja/lc3tools/docs/README.md

 5. Refer to the samples provided in the `src/test/tests/samples` directory.
 6. Refer to the [API document](API.md) to learn about the full unit testing capabilities.
+7. (For instructors) Refer to the [Grader document](GRADER.md) to learn about the script that performs batch grading in a classroom context.

 In some cases, instructors may want to modify the GUI as well.
 In addition to the requirements for the command line utilities, you will need to have